 By trading in these special artifacts with a certain someone in-game, you gain access to Remembrance Weapons.
 The latter is a class apart, featuring special mechanics, properties, and sometimes destructive weapon arts that do nothing but wreak havoc on the opposing end.

 Now, trading in Remembrances usually presents you with a choice.
 The choice hinges on two-three different weapons where you can only pick one out of your options.
 Thankfully, there is a particular mechanic in Elden Ring that lets you duplicate Remembrances.
-We’ve even curated a guide on the best Remembrances to duplicate.

 That way, it is possible to get a taste of both worlds and not miss out on any of the legendary weapons in the game.
 It’s either that or choosing to opt for Runes instead.
 Usually, trading in a Remembrance can grant the player a hefty amount of Runes instead of the Elden Ring best weapons.